The 7 Lamps of Civilisation

 7/ Finally, everything we plan for must be enacted in the context of the elemental support which makes our existence possible.
 It is an absolute imperative that we re-establish our connection with The Earth (including conservation and food production).

 Your thoughts matter.
-I am looking for solutions, ideas, progressive thinking.
+I am looking for solutions, ideas, and progressive thinking.
 There will be no censorship and no subjects are off-limits, all I ask is that your contributions are relevant and specific to whichever proposal you wish to make.
-Email me: email@example.com
+Email me: firstname.lastname@example.org

 Before embarking on this enterprise, I would like to declare some of the parameters and principles governing the process.

 - Each plan will encompass the next 100 years and beyond.

 - Each section or subject will fill no more than one side of A4 paper.

 - The thoughts and propositions will be my own.
 Even having read widely and absorbed a great deal of illustrative information, as well as witnessing events for myself, my interpretations may be open to challenge.
 This, I welcome.